 Could it get any simpler?

-I have been saving the kids’ vitamin jars and decided that one of those would be perfect since it has a child-proof lid.
-(No need in getting soapy water all over the house if it can be avoided, right?)
-The jar is also thick plastic, so I don’t have to worry about it breaking into a thousand shards of super sharp glass should the kids drop it while shaking!
+I have been saving the kids’ vitamin bottles and decided that one of those would be perfect since it has a child-proof lid.
+No need in getting soapy water all over the house if it can be avoided, right?
+The bottle is also thick plastic, so I don’t have to worry about it breaking into a thousand shards of super sharp glass should the kids drop it while shaking!

-So, here’s our tornado!
-(Please note: it is very hard to shake a jar, pick up your camera, get it to focus, and snap a pic before the little teeny tornado vanishes.
-The tornadoes we create are much cooler than I was able to actually capture in the photos since I was working alone during nap time.)
+So, here’s our tornado in a bottle!
+Please note: it is very hard to shake a jar, pick up your camera, get it to focus, and snap a pic before the little teeny tornado vanishes.
+The tornadoes we create are much cooler than I was able to actually capture in the photos since I was working alone during nap time.

 Okay, so there you have it.
-Go use up something in your fridge, wash the jar/bottle, and peel the label.
+Go use up something in your fridge, wash the jar or bottle, and peel the label.
 That’ll be the hardest part of this really fun science toy! 🙂

 This post may contain affiliate links.